Why Family Patterns Repeat

 unstable environments

-cycles of emotional shutdown or anxiety
+cycles of anxiety or emotional shutdown

 The body often reacts to familiarity more strongly than logic alone.